-The personal savings allowances lets UK individuals earn a certain amount of interest on their savings tax-free every tax year, depending on the rate of tax they pay.
+One of the UK income tax allowances available is the personal savings allowances lets UK individuals earn a certain amount of bank interest on their savings tax-free every tax year, depending on the rate of tax they pay.

 What Counts as Savings Income?